Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-\begin{lemma}[Reduction in Extension Complexity] Let $G$ be a computation graph of width $w$ and height $h$.
-The restricted extension algorithm reduces the per-extension candidate examination cost from $O(w h^2)$ to $O(wh)$. \begin{proof}

-In the unrestricted extension process, a single surface may generate up to $O(wh^2)$ candidate edges.
-Each candidate edge would trigger an invocation of $\textproc{VerifyExistenceOfWalk}()$.
-Because $T_v$ is typically large, this results in a prohibitive total cost.
+In the unrestricted extension process of the original framework, a single extended edge may generate up to $O(wh^2)$ candidate edges.
+Each candidate edge triggers an invocation of $\textproc{VerifyExistenceOfWalk()}$.
+Since the verification cost is typically large, this results in a prohibitive total cost.
+However, the number of candidate edges can be reduced by only investigating restricted candidate edges as follows:

-Under the restricted extension algorithm, candidate edges are generated only from the index-succedent edges of a ceiling edge.
-By definition, each edge $(u,v)$ has at most $|\ISucc(u)| = O(h)$ index-succedent edges.
-Consequently, for each surface, at most $O(wh)$ candidate edges satisfy these structural constraints.

-This restriction is enforced by a local structural examination that traverses only index-succedent relations within a bounded surface.
-The cost of this traversal is $O(wh)$ and does not invoke the verification procedure.

-Even if up to $O(wh^2)$ candidate edges accumulate before a verification phase, each individual edge contributes at most $O(wh)$ work to the verification process.
-Hence the bound applies per edge and does not scale with the total number of accumulated candidates.

-For a fixed candidate edge $e$, the verification procedure explores only the surface containing $e$ and its immediate index-succedent structure.
-Since each surface consists of $w$ layers and each layer contains at most $h$ vertices, the number of edges examined during the verification of $e$ is bounded by $O(wh)$.

-Therefore, the total number of verification calls is reduced from $O(wh^2)$ to $O(wh)$, while the additional structural overhead remains asymptotically smaller than the cost of verification.